disk5464/ChatGPT-Powered-Spotify-Playlist-Creator/README.md

 # ChatGPT Powered Spotify Playlists
-This python program will create a playlist in your Spotify with songs suggested from chat GPT based on a given song.
+This python program will create a playlist in your Spotify account with songs suggested from Chat GPT based on a given song and artist.